Artic144/Stardew-damage-calculator/README.md

 `3 emeralds = +15 true speed = +int(7.5) tooltip speed = +7 tooltip speed`.

-This assumes that our base weapon has 0 base speed, which is often not the case, especially for clubs which have an implicit -8 true speed modifier.
-Only 3 weapons to my knowledge have an odd base speed which would change the bonuses provided by the emerald forges, these being the Galaxy Dagger, Infinity Dagger, and Dwarf Dagger all at 3.
+This assumes that our base weapon has an even base speed, which is rarely not the case.
+Only 3 weapons to my knowledge have an odd base speed which would change the bonuses provided by the emerald forges, these being the Galaxy Dagger, Infinity Dagger, and Dwarf Dagger all at 3 base speed.
 This changes the bonus speed per emerald to:

 `0 emeralds = +3 true speed = +1 tooltip speed`,